jlmelville/uwot/README.md

 ### Categorical columns

-Supervized UMAP allows for a factor column to be used.
+supervised UMAP allows for a factor column to be used.
 You may now also specify factor columns in the `X` data.
 Use the special `metric` name `"categorical"`.
 For example, to use the `Species` factor in standard UMAP for `iris` along with the usual four numeric columns, use: